Mini0n/bowling_test/README.md

 # Addedum

-I made the screen score print to honor the guy in the video He solved it.
+I made the screen score print to honor the guy in the video.

+His explanaition was really good.
+He solved it.
 I just coded it.

 ![board](https://i.imgur.com/vSvxNcs.png)